Slaughtmanus GAC: History

-The senior and reserve teams where managed by Christy McWilliams, Malachy Connor, P. Killen and Gerry Gormley.

 The newly formed committee approached The Doire County Board to ask if the senior and reserve teams could play in The All County Division 2 as Drumsurn did not want to be promoted that year to 1st Division.
 The County Board agreed and St Mary's GAC Slaughtmanus played its first match against Glenullin in March 1979.

 In 2000 it was decided to change the club colours to green and red, green representing the old Slaughtmanus and red representing Mullabouy.

 Playing numbers have increased since Strathfoyle team Enagh became defunct.
 The club had a new pitch installed and pending a lottery grant plan further developments such as a training pitch and a new hall.

-Ladies' Gaelic football

-The club also has Ladies' football teams across various age-groups.